Speech-Interaction-Technology-Aalto-U/itsp/Introduction/Applications_and_systems_structures.md

 which takes text as input and outputs speech.
 It is thus the reverse of the information extraction -task, in that the roles of speech and labels (text) have been switched (see figure on the right).
-As in information extraction, also here we can also use simpler methods when applicable.
+As in information extraction, here we can also use simpler methods when applicable.
 The classical method is concatenative synthesis, where segments of speech, from a database, are fused together to form continuous sentences.
 Such methods are common for example in public announcement